Skip to Content

 Final Thoughts

-Both box mixes contain basically the same ingredients, so a brownie mix quickly becomes a cake mix with just the few adjustments we mentioned.
+Both box mixes contain the same ingredients, so a brownie mix quickly becomes a cake mix with just the few adjustments we mentioned.

-So next time you come home with a box of brownie mix by accident and really need to make a cake, don’t worry!
+So next time you come home with a box of brownie mix by accident and need to make a cake, don’t worry!
 You will be eating cake in no time!

 Share this post: